khulnasoft/khulnasoft/docker-images/codeintel-db/README.md

 # codeintel-db

-This image provides a Postresql server for the _codeintel_ database for Sourcegraph.
+This image provides a Postresql server for the _codeintel_ database for Khulnasoft.

 ## Building and testing